buildbot/buildbot/master/docs/relnotes/index.rst

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~

+* Botmaster no longer service parent for buildslaves.
+Service parent functionality has been transferred to BuildslaveManager.
+  It should be noted Botmaster no longer has a ``slaves`` field as it was moved to BuildslaveManager.

 * The sourcestamp DB connector now returns a ``patchid`` field.

 * Buildbot no longer polls the database for jobs.